-A firm borne of idealism and the civil rights struggles of the 1960’s, Waltzer Wiygul & Garside continues a proud heritage of providing quality community based representation to traditionally under-served communities and causes.
-Together, we represent private and public interest groups nationwide, individuals, and the communities with environmental and legal challenges.
+A firm borne of idealism and the civil rights struggles of the 1960’s, Waltzer Wiygul & Garside continues a proud heritage of providing quality community-based representation to traditionally under-served communities and causes.
+Together, we represent private and public interest groups nationwide, individuals, and communities with environmental and legal challenges.

 Our representation of environmental interests ranges widely from individual property owners in takings cases to indigenous tribes in South Terrebonne, whose ancestral lands are among the most quickly disappearing landmasses on Earth.
 Recently, we represented the Sierra Club in obtaining a federal injunction to prevent the completion of a multibillion-dollar coal-fired power plant in Arkansas.

 With the onset of the oil spill, we have devoted much of our efforts to the response, reform, and restoration of our people and our coastlines.
 We represent a number of environmental non-profits who have challenged the lax governmental oversight of offshore drilling.
 We were first responders in contract claims under the Vessels of Opportunity Program and the Native American tribal claim for loss of subsistence use of natural resources.
 We continue to organize, advise, and litigate for fairness and compliance from BP, Transocean, Halliburton, and other named defendants for our fishermen, oystermen, seafood docks and processors, property owners, and myriad others impacted by the spill.